 At playtime and lunchtimes we aim to provide a range of activities to engage children in positive play with their peers.
 This includes the play equipment or each key stage and structured games which are led in KS2 by Play Leaders with the focus on co-operative play, good communication and teamwork.
 We also have a system of prefects to support younger pupils and some additional lunchtime clubs such as Choir, Table Tennis, and Book Club.

-Our playground rules are as follows:
+Our playground rules are the same as our school rules